adeckmyn/maps/inst/README.md

 ## HIGH RESOLUTION AND OTHER MAPS

 Natural Earth also supports a high-resolution (1:10m) world map.
-Rather than replacing 'worldHires' (in the mapdata package), this data set is available from the package mapdataNE (not yet on CRAN but already available from http://github.com/adeckmyn/mapdataNE).
+Rather than replacing 'worldHires' (in the mapdata package), this data set can be imported into maps e.g. by loading the "rnaturalearth" package.

 Even maps in e.g. shapefile format can now easily be imported for use in 'map()'.
 For instance the package 'maptools' offers the function 'readShapePoly()', which reads a shapefile into a 'SpatialPolygonsDataFrame' that can be used as a map database (as of version 3.1).